PROJECT OVERVIEW

 It did not contain accounts used commonly by small and scaling businesses

-Owners did not have access to the accounting features and have to create a separate accountant login in order to access them
+Owners lacked access to accounting features and had to create a separate accountant login to use them

 Owners could not create, edit, archive, delete, or indicate the hierarchy of an account

-Owners could not specify accounts at transaction level (expenses)
+Owners could not specify accounts at the transaction level in Expenses and were restricted to default categories

 It did not easily reconcile with reports